-Effective paydays January 1st, 2024 through December 31, 2024
+Effective paydays from January 1st, 2025, to December 31st, 2025

 The total 'cost to you' is the amount that will come out of your CDASS monthly allocation.
 The cost includes employer taxes, workers' compensation insurance costs, sick time costs, and Family Medical Leave premiums.
 The breakdown can be found below.
 All amounts are for illustrative purposes.
 You may pay your employees any rate amount you desire within state program guidelines.